LevelUpMarketers/trying-to-adult-rva-2025/docs/MemberHistoryAdmin.md

 Below the summary is a **Manage Subscription** section.
 The controls are arranged side-by-side for quick access and each heading includes a tooltip describing its purpose.
 Tooltip icons come before each heading for improved readability.
 Administrators can:

  - Update the stored payment method and billing address for the member's recurring Authorize.Net subscription.
 Billing fields now include **Address Line 2** just like the public checkout form.
  - Cancel or reactivate the subscription without leaving WordPress.
-When a plan is cancelled or has a payment problem a single **Update & Reactivate Membership** form is shown.
-It provides two buttons: **Reactivate & Update Using Info Above** submits any new billing details, while **Attempt Reactivation using Current Authorize.net Subscription Info** simply tries the stored payment method again.
+When a plan is cancelled or has a payment problem a single form is shown.
+If the status is *cancelled* the heading reads **Create a New Subscription for This Member** and only that form appears.
+For payment problems the heading remains **Update & Reactivate Membership** and two buttons are available:
+    **Reactivate & Update Using Info Above** to send new billing details and **Attempt Reactivation using Current Authorize.net Subscription Info** to try the stored payment method again.
+The Change Level and Cancel forms are hidden when the subscription is already cancelled.
 - Change the membership level and specify a custom monthly price.
 The update attempts to modify the existing subscription via Authorize.Net; on failure a clear error message is returned.
 - Each form displays its own response message directly below the submit button for clearer feedback.
 - Assign a brand new membership to a user who has never subscribed before.
 The form matches the front-end checkout and charges the first month immediately.
 When reactivating a cancelled or payment-problem plan the form pre-fills the last monthly amount and billing address from Authorize.Net so usually only a new card number is required.